 Binding and Security Requirements

-The endpoints at which an Identity Provider receives a <saml2p:AuthnRequest> message, and all subsequent exchanges with the user agent, MUST be protected by TLS/SSL ([] specifies SHOULD).
+The endpoints, at which an Identity Provider receives a <saml2p:AuthnRequest> message, and all subsequent exchanges with the user agent, MUST be protected by TLS/SSL ([SAML2Int] specifies SHOULD).

-[] specifies that a <saml2p:AuthnRequest> message MUST be communicated to the Identity Provider using the HTTP-REDIRECT binding.
+[SAML2Int] specifies that a <saml2p:AuthnRequest> message MUST be communicated to the Identity Provider using the HTTP-REDIRECT binding.
 This profile will also allow the usage of the HTTP-POST binding for sending <saml2p:AuthnRequest> messages (see section 3.5 of [SAML2Bind]).